-The cost of real estate sold includes the acquisition cost of the land determined based on average method.
+The cost of real estate sold includes the acquisition cost of the land determined based on average method and the actual construction and furnishing costs.

 Costs of services rendered

 All direct nurse costs incurred in deployment of nurses are deferred and included in "Other noncurrent assets" in the consolidated balance sheets, until the nurses' arrival and employment in the U.S. hospitals.
 Upon the nurses' arrival and employment in the U.S. hospitals, deferred costs are reversed to "Costs of services rendered".